HaoNLe/FashionWebapp/IntroTodeepLearning.md

 ![simpleNN](https://dzone.com/storage/temp/7913025-neural-network.png)

-This above image introduces some new things from the previous image.
+This above image introduces some new elements from the previous image.

 There is now an extra node in each layer called a *bias node* that will always output 1.
 The weights for the bias nodes determine how strong the bias is.
 This provides flexibility to the network by providing a value that is independent of the input.
 For example, let's assume all nodes can have some value between 0 and 1.
 If the output of h1 and h2 were 0, the network's output would always be 0 in this case since any weight multiplied by 0 is 0.
 By introducing the bias node, h1 = h2 = 0 can result in a final output of anything between [0, 1].